Emergency Food and Medical Assistance in Myanmar

 On February 1, 2021, the country’s military seized power in a coup d’état, giving rise to a state of emergency and serious repercussions for the lives of its citizens.
 Peace Winds began working with local aid groups in March 2021 to provide first aid kits and portable water purifiers for people forced to flee their homes in the face of ongoing violence.

-Since November 2022, Peace Winds has been supporting Burmese refugee children at 65 schools in Thailand along the Myanmar border.
+Since November 2022, Peace Winds has been supporting children who fled Myanmar at 65 schools in Thailand along the Myanmar border.
 Along with a local partner organization, Peace Winds is distributing food kits to the most vulnerable children and their families.
 The food packages contain 14 days worth of food for each family, including rice, oil, canned fish, beans, instant noodles, salt, and chili peppers.

 Many doctors and nurses in Myanmar have supported the civil disobedience movement, resulting in attacks on medical workers by the country’s armed forces.
 This means that many pregnant women are unable to receive support for safe childbirth, leaving them and their newborns at risk.
 In November 2021, Peace Winds expanded the food assistance program in Yangon and began providing childbirth services to pregnant women there.